A new medical school for B.C.

-The curriculum will be built on four pillars
+Medical school curriculum will be built on the following pillars

-- Educate graduates who are well prepared to provide the prevention and primary care needs of diverse communities and populations.
+- Prepare graduates to meet the prevention and primary care needs of diverse communities and populations across B.C.

-- Educate physicians to work in team-based primary care settings that are patient-centred and socially accountable.
+- Educate physicians to work in team-based primary care settings that are patient-centered and socially accountable.

 - Commit to reciprocal community partnerships in the development and implementation of the medical school.